|

 with enough dazzling bits to offset the few squeakers.
 Astaire &

-Kelly's only dance duet is priceless, as is Garland's
+Kelly's duet is priceless, as is Garland's

 1947